WICG/priority-hints/README.md

 medium/high priority, but developers may wish to load them all at low priority.
 Similarly, developers may wish to load all first-party resources that are critical with a high priority.
+* Resources fetched as a result of user-interaction often have varying priorities.
+Developers may wish to load these with a much higher priority as they can anticipate better exactly what the user needs.

 ### Signal a resource as non-critical
 Using `<link rel=preload>` in order to get the browser to early